coding-panda/panda-pods-repeater-field/README.txt

 Add: Now give alerts if changes not saved

 = 1.1.9 =
-Debug: fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times and sometime the iframe was not ready.
+Debug: fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times and sometimes the iframe was not ready.
 Add: Now items can be moved to trash and restored from trash.